nebius/nebius-architect-solution-library/generative-ai-examples/nvidia-playground/README.md

 +---------------------------------------------------------------------------------------+
 ```

-.. whereas other nodegroup will have Mig manager turned off:
+Other nodegroups will have MIG managers turned off:

 ```
 +---------------------------------------------------------------------------------------+